 A good example of this is when The Juggernaut comes barging in, trounces Wolverine, and the Gladiator arrives for Lilandra, No Sells a hit from Juggy then painfully grabs his arm and tosses into the horizon, the X-Men collectively soil their pants.

 Jubilee: I thought no-one could do that to the Juggernaut!

-Gambit: (glances at the descending Gladiator) Nobody from Earth.
+Gambit: (glares at the descending Gladiator) Nobody from Earth.